-In the Tibetan section you will find a treasure for all Buddhist libraries: two complete volumes of the Kangyur and Tengyur: one being a set of the Derge edition in pecha format, which was brought to KIBI by the 16th Gyalwa Karmapa.
-The other one is the Pedurma edition (dpe bsdur ma) from 2001 in book format, based on the Derge version but with references to other publications.
+In the Tibetan section you will find a treasure for all Buddhist libraries: two complete sets of the Kangyur and Tengyur.
+One is the Derge edition in pecha format, which was brought to KIBI by the 16th Gyalwa Karmapa.
+The other one is the 2001 Pedurma edition (dpe bsdur ma) in book format.

 What we have

-- Many philosophical works, e.g . the Five Treatises of Maitreya, the Four Philosophical Schools (Siddhanta Systems), Tsema
+- Numerous philosophical works (e.g. the Five Treatises of Maitreya, the Four Siddhantas, Tsema)

-- Particular Mahayana teachings, e.g. Lamrim and Tenrim, Lodjong (Mind Training)
+- Particular Mahayana teachings (e.g. Lamrim and Tenrim, Lodjong)

 - Lineage specific teachings

-- Reference material, Buddhist studies, comparative works, scholarly perspective publications
+- Reference material (e.g. comparative works, scholarly writings)

-- Language material (classical and colloquial Tibetan, Sanskrit, Pali, Hindi, etc.)
+- Language material (Tibetan, Sanskrit, Pali, Hindi, etc.)

 - Tibetan medicine and astrology